 1 large red capsicum

-80g (2.8 ounces or 2 firmly packed cups) spinach leaves
+80g (2.8 ounces or 2 firmly packed cups) baby spinach leaves

 Red onion thinly sliced, to taste